Site Specific Interpretations of the Narrative Nutrient Criterion

 Type III Nutrient SSACs for Lake Tarpon in Pinellas County

-Links to the agenda for the public hearing, a map of the proposed SSAC area, and the technical documentation supporting the proposed SSACs are located below.
+Links to the agenda for the public hearing, a map of the proposed SSAC area, hearing presentation, and the technical documentation supporting the proposed SSACs are located below.

 DEP is requesting that all comments be received by October 29, 2025.
 Verbal comments will be received during the in-person workshop.
 Written comments should be submitted by email to WQS_Rulemaking@FloridaDEP.gov or by mail to: